 Boost Your Chances of Seeing the Perseids

-So the Moon is this month’s scapegoat.
-A nearly full Moon washes out the Perseid meteors on the peak nights.
+So the Moon is this month’s scapegoat: August’s full Moon washes out the Perseid meteors on their peak nights.
 Still, you could see a dozen or more meteors per hour, including the occasional very bright meteor, also called a fireball.

 The best viewing this year will be on the mornings of August 11, 12, and 13.
-But the Moon will be “in the way” from August 9 through the peak, its brightness washing out most of the fainter Perseids.
+But the Moon will be “in the way” during the peak dates, itself reaching peak illumination on August 11.
+Its brightness is sure to wash out most of the fainter Perseids.

 To boost your chances of seeing a shooting star this week, here’s what you do: